01 of 02

 Crochet is more art than science, and it allows for much flexibility.
 With many crochet projects, there are multiple approaches you can take.

 The granny square is a perfect example of this.
 There are a zillion different possible granny square variations.
 This comparison focuses on some of the simplest; you can change the look of a granny square just by varying the numbers of chain stitches you use when you crochet the square.
+Then you can change it even more by making strategic crochet color choices.

 Pictured above are 4 different versions of a granny square.
 These squares were all crocheted using the same yarn (Bernat Softee baby yarn in Soft Peach) and the same hook (Size G / 6 - 4.2 mm).
 The only differences are the numbers of chain stitches used.